 There’s no exact science (and no guarantee that your bug house will be full of inhabitants within hours of putting it up) so the best thing to do is to check it after a couple of weeks.
 If there’s no sign of any beneficial bugs, take a look around and find another warm and sheltered spot to try.

-If you’ve decided that now is the time to give the beneficial bugs in your garden a brand new home, why not come and see us at one of the craft fairs we’ll be at over the next few months.
+If you’ve decided that now is the time to give the beneficial bugs in your garden a brand new home, why not have a browse around our online shop and see if anything catches your eye.